Debbieliang9/openvslam/README.md

 [2021-02-28 18:50:11.507] [I] updated the map
 ```
 On terminal A. Wait for ~3 min for the algorithm to finish, use `Control + C` to terminate the process.
 A `map.msg` file should be saved in the `/openvslam/ros` directory.

+After terminating the process, a file called `track_times.txt` that logs each time period of frame tracking.
+While the process is running, this information is also writen to a file called `track_times_all.txt`.

 ### (Localization)
 ### On terminal A